 Approval may require evaluation by a Cornell Health provider.

 All decisions regarding return from an HLOA are made by an interdisciplinary committee of Cornell Health clinicians.
 Student requests to return are denied only when the committee is unanimous in its opinion that a return is not advisable at this time.
-To appeal a decision of the committee, students must email Greg Eells, PhD, the member of the Cornell Health senior administration who provides oversight for the HLOA process.
+To appeal a decision of the committee, students must email Greg Eells, PhD, (for mental health leaves) or Anne Jones, DO (for primary care/medical leaves).
+They are members of the Cornell Health senior administration who provides oversight for the HLOA process.
 If your appeal is denied, you must wait until the following semester to apply again to return from leave.